The official American supergroup. For the main character page, see here.

 - Clothing Damage: After hanging out in an explosion, he gets mad that the marshmallows in his pocket melted, ruining his jacket.
 Then we see that the entire back of his outfit is gone.
 Word of God is that he goes through clothes like The Incredible Hulk does, only without transforming.

 - Did Not Think This Through: Pulls off a pretty good plan by blocking Heavenly Sword's energy blade with his eyeball, counting on the shock of seeing that making her drop the sword.
 He then ends up picked up by the villainess and thrown into a wall, which she then drops on him, taking him out of the fight.
+Notably afterwards Maxima has him work on his hand-to-hand, particularly grappling, and a similar second situation (against an alien mercenary with a sword) goes in his favor.

 - Disco Dan: Still dresses, and acts, like it's the 1980s.
 May have something to do with how he's actually in his 50s, and going through some kind of mid-life crisis.